FAQ

 Is there any post-mining groundwater restoration?

 Yes.
-Water must be restored to original composition, benchmarking initially analyzed water samples (baseline) before mining commence.
-The specific restoration method will be selected depending on pilot test plant/mining results and ISR mining method (acid, alkaline or other).
+Water must be restored to its original composition, benchmarking initially analyzed water samples (baseline) before mining commenced.
+The specific restoration method will be selected depending on the pilot test mining results and the ISR mining method (acid, alkaline, or other).

 Are there any examples and proofs of safe water use near ISR mining facilities?

-Yes, the good example is the water well No. 4245 near Zarechnoye operating ISR uranium mine, which is used for the campsite potable and household water supply in the South of Kazakhstan.
+Yes, a good example is the water well No. 4245 near Zarechnoye operating ISR uranium mine, which is used for the campsite potable and household water supply in the South of Kazakhstan.

-The distance from water supply well to ISR operating wellfields is 2 km.
-The water quality meets all regulatory requirements, which is monitored quarterly by sampling.
+The distance from the water supply well to ISR operating wellfields is 2 km.
+The water quality meets all regulatory requirements, which are monitored quarterly using sampling.

 Is there a potential leakage of leaching solutions through faults?